 a bit about me.

 I joined the Religion Department at the University of Illinois, Urbana-Champaign as an Assistant Professor in 2023.
 My research and teaching interests include social ethics, religion & politics in the US, political theology, moral formation, complicity and responsibility, and structural injustice.
-I am especially interested in moral and political questions concerning schooling, policing and prisons, and borders and migration.
+I am especially interested in moral and political questions concerning schools, families, and prisons.

-I am currently working on several projects related to school segregation, religion and democratic formation in public schools, and contemporary abolitionist movements.
+I am currently working on several projects related to religion and democratic formation in public schools and contemporary racial school segregation.

 my work around incarceration.